trisdauvergne/milestone-project-04/planchest_ms4_readme.md

 - A way to check work before it goes live on the site
 - Ability for non-registered users to make purchases
 - Confirmation before actions like delete / remove items
+- Image size limit for images that are uploaded

 ## Technologies used
 - HTML and CSS programming languages